SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: Support for Websockets is now integrated.
 Adapter uses the faster Websockets if available.
 If not, the connection falls back to socket polling
 - Added: Better Darkmode Support (including Log, Overrides and CSS Styles layout)
 - Added: New option "Manual value change" for click options of datasources.
 With this you can directly modify the associated state inside ioBroker.
 Also predefined value(s) for quick accesses are possible.
-Brightness for a lamp or charging current for a wallbox.
-Furthermore, a free-form field can be displayed, which allows the input of values
 - Added: Automatic line-break after x characters for datasources, which provide longer text (e.g. weather forecasts)
 - Added: Define one Datasource as display and choose an other one to control (e.g. display the energy of a wallsocket, but switch it on or off with a different state via click-option)
 - Added: Language and dependencies are updated